French president’s approval rating declines further as strikes continue over unpopular reform plan.

 “It’s obvious that the petrochemical sector in particular, which needs large supplies of hydrocarbons, is suffering.”

-Unions and students have been holding strikes for nearly two weeks in an attempt to pressure the government to scrap plans to raise the age of retirement from 60 to 62.
+Unions and students have been holding strikes for more than a week in an attempt to pressure the government to scrap plans to raise the age of retirement from 60 to 62.

 Politicians are expected to sign the bill, which the government says is necessary to save money in the face of a deficit crisis, into law this week, after the French senate approved it last Friday.